 The trick to a great trip is a little bit of planning.
 You don’t need every second of your schedule to be filled with activities.
 But you don’t want to come back from your trip and find out that you missed a must-see attraction.
+Nor do you want to miss your flight.

 Between sites that make the whole itinerary for you to apps that let you plan your trip like Trello, these smart travel planning tools are a great help.
 Use them wisely and you’ll have a whale of a time.